proctorlabs/onecontrol-blue/README.md

-# onecontrol-bridge
+# rvlink-bridge

-Reverse engineering LCI Onecontrol for the purpose of eventually creating a device bridge.
+Reverse engineering LCI Onecontrol/RVLink for the purpose of eventually creating a device bridge.